 Dinnertime on Roatan is always an adventure.
 While fresh fish and lobster is the most obvious choice, don't shy away from local Caribbean cuisine, like conch fritters and coconut bread.

 When to Go

-Roatan's temperatures consistently remain in the eighties year-round.
+Roatan's temperatures consistently remain in the 80s year-round.
 The winter rainy season begins in October and lasts until January or February.
 June and July can also be quite rainy.

 Getting There and Around

 Taca, Delta, and Continental Airlines fly direct to Roatan International Airport from Houston and Miami (certain days only).
 Flights from other cities connect in Tegucigalpa and/or San Pedro Sula.
 Overland travelers should head to the port city of La Ceiba, where they can book a ferry out to the island.
 Once you're on the island, take a bus or a taxi.
 Or if you prefer to navigate yourself, Roatan has several car rental companies.

 It pays (literally) to exchange your money for Honduran currency, the Lempira, at a bank in French Harbour or Coxen Hole.
 Prices in US dollars are usually hiked a bit.

 When Columbus landed on Roatan in the early 1500s, he wrote: "I have never tasted sweeter water of better quality."
 As much as we'd like to believe him, we always recommend drinking bottled water in Central America.